wilton-gallego/xyops/docs/data-structures.md

 The duration of the job run in seconds (calculated as the difference between [Job.started](#job-started) and [Job.completed](#job-completed)).
 This does not include time spent in queue or start delay.

+## Job.now

+The job's "now" time, as an Epoch timestamp, which is the time at which the job was originally scheduled to launch.
+This timestamp may be in the past if the job is running as part of a catch-up operation.

 ## Job.code

 When a job completes, the `code` denotes the result.
 Zero (`0`) means success, any other value means the job failed.
 You can use this to specify your own internal error code, or just specify `1` for a generic error.
 Any number or string is acceptable.
 There are a few special values that xyOps recognizes: